tennisfar/til/Git/Prefix Git message with Jira ID on commit.md

 ## Prefix Git message with Jira ID on commit
-If your branch were generated with Jira or similar, you get a branch named something like `feature/IU-9547-new-foo-functionality`.
+If your branch were generated with Jira or similar, your branch could be named `feature/IU-9547-foo`.
+If you prefer your commit messages to include this ID, having a message output something like `IU-9547: init bar on foo`, but sometimes forget, or often get annoyed with writing this yourself, then this is for you.
+There are two ways to do this (caution: I've experienced some issues on the latter when using VSC and changing branch).

+### Using Git hooks
-If you like commit messages like `IU-9547: updated-bar` but get annoyed with writing the prefix `IU-9547:` on all your commits, then go into your `.git/hooks` folder and create a file called `prepare-commit-msg` containing this:
+Go into your `.git/hooks` folder and create a file called `prepare-commit-msg` containing this:

 ```bash
 #!/bin/bash